Home insurance plan that provides top-level protection suited to high-value properties.

 In exchange for the high premiums, you get an extensive plan that should cover most, if not all, common home and household hazards, ranging from catastrophic events like fire and flooding, to theft and robbery, as well as accidental damage and injury.

-Additionally, this plan offers among one of the highest sum insured for residential properties, maxing out at $3 million.
+Additionally, this plan offers among one of the highest sums insured for residential properties, maxing out at S$3 million.

-These features make this plan best suited for homeowners seeking a comprehensive insurance plan for high-value homes, who do not mind the relatively expensive premiums that come with the plan.
+These features make this plan best suited for homeowners seeking a comprehensive insurance plan for high-value homes, who consider the relatively expensive premiums as an investment rather than a cost.

 Plan tiers, premiums and latest promotions